Inaciocb/FedoraSetup/terminal/README.md

 # This folder contains the files for the linux terminal customizations

-I personally use the Terminator terminal alongside with the "agnoster" theme with Profont (A powerline font) in the [OhMyZsh](https://github.com/bashu/ohmyzsh) framework, so I've written the needed scripts for automatically installing those.
+I personally use the Terminator terminal alongside with the "agnoster" theme with Profont (A powerline font) in the [OhMyZsh](https://github.com/ohmyzsh/ohmyzsh) framework, so I've written the needed scripts for automatically installing those.

-UPTADE: the "OhMyZsh" repository seems to be unavailable right now lol